arkency/posts/posts/2014-01-18-short-urls-for-every-route-in-your-rails-app.md

 # => AuthorsController
 ```

-And we know what controller action that is.
+And we know what controller action should be processed.

 ```
 #!ruby